aruna78/aruna78/README.md

 - 👋 Hi, I’m @aruna78
 - 👀 I’m interested in Data Mining, Machine Learning, Data Science
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on the projects of my area of interest
+- 💞️ I’m looking to collaborate on the projects of the above areas
 - 📫 How to reach me arubitsgoa@gmail.com

 <!---